 On average, the first symptoms of obsessive compulsive disorder (OCD) appear around the age of 19, but they can develop earlier and persist throughout adulthood.
 Dr. Gregory Haley understands how difficult it is to live life with OCD, and he works closely with each of his patients at Alianza Healthy Thinking to create a treatment plan that helps them overcome their obsessions and compulsions.
-If you have questions about OCD, call the office in Scottdale, Georgia or book an appointment online.
+If you have questions about OCD, call the office in Scottdale, GA and Atlanta, GA or book an appointment online.

 People with OCD have repetitive and unwanted thoughts and feelings (obsessions) followed by an uncontrollable urge to take a specific action (compulsion).
 Since they can’t stop the thoughts and resulting anxiety, they engage in the behavior to relieve stress and anxiety.